Fred's ImageMagick Scripts

 PURPOSE: To modify one image to try to match its histogram and optionally saturation to that of another image.

 DESCRIPTION: HISTMATCH modifies one image to try to match its histogram and optionally saturation to that of another image.
 The second image will be modified to match the first image.
 Saturation changes only apply to color images, not grayscale ones.
 The choice of colormode determines what colorspace or channel will be used to compute the histograms of the two images.
 A non-linear transformation is then computed from the cumulative histograms of the two images.
-This non-linear transformation is then applied to the second image using -clut to generate the output.
-If colormode=rgb, then each channel of the second image will be processed idependently.
-For all other colormodes, a common transformation will be applied to all channels of the second image.
+This non-linear transformation is then applied to each channel of the second image using -clut to generate the output.
+If colormode=rgb,then each channel will be processed independently.

 IMPORTANT: This histogram transformation can only do so much.
 Once information is lost, it generally cannot be adequately recovered.
-For example, if the second image has too low a contrast, the histogram will be very narrow with large bin values.
+This would be the case, for example, if the second image has too narrow a histogram, such from too little contrast or mostly one color.
 The histogram can be spread out to increase the dynamic range, but any one bin cannot be broken into multiple bins.
-Likewise, if the image has too high a contrast, the histogram will be very wide and much of the data will be contained in the very high and very low bins and little data in the middle bins.
+Likewise, if the second image has too high a contrast, the histogram will be very wide and much of the data will be contained in the very high and very low bins and little data in the middle bins.
 Again any one bin cannot be broken into multiple bins, but small bins can be combined.

 ARGUMENTS: